realAlexBarge/react-tracking-outbrain/README.md

 OutbrainTracking.trackEvent(eventAction);
 ```

-There is also a method to expose the raw obApi tracking function from the window:
+There is also a method to expose the raw obApi tracking function api from the window:

 ```js
 OutbrainTracking.getTracker();
 ```

+# How this works

+This modules takes care of injecting the provider specific tracking script into the document and provides a tiny wrapper for the tracking api.
+It also exposes the tracker object api for direct access.

+Documentation for the raw tracker api can be found [here](https://www.outbrain.com/help/advertisers/multiple-conversions/).